jordanmckinney/blog/src/documents/posts/Bitcoin.md

 <center> <h2>Models: What is Bitcoin</h2> </center>

--digital cash
--distributed ledger/special purpose database

-Bitcoin is digital cash.
-It's pretty much anonymous, easy to send/receive.
-It isn't credit.
-If you have it you have it.
-It can't be repossessed from you.
-It isn't owned by the government but just used by the people.
-You own it.
-PS your 'cash' is already digital.
-The money in your bank account exists as an entry in a database.
-Only a small percentage of the total 'cash' supply exists as paper money.

 Bitcoin is a decentralised, dist ledger.
 Money is basically a dist ledger right now.
 Except that it's centralised and bordered and so on.
 Bitcoin is just a decentralised ledger.
 Same idea.

 Bitcoin is a global decentralised special purpose database.
 The system can be thought of as a global computer, but it is not general. the only computations this computer can do are those required to keep the ledger going...
 The CPU for this computer is a single threaded CPU distributed across all the nodes in the network.
 This computer has huge redundancy because literally every node does the whole computation to go from one state to another.
 The harddrive is the blockchain, the CPU is the sum of all the nodes.
 So the computing power of this computer is 1MB per 10 minutes.
 It can do that much computation.
 And the operations it does are simply ledger operations.
 So it's an insanely slow, not powerful computer.